NataliaVelasquez18/NataliaVelasquez18/README.md

 Tech Stack: SQL, Postgres

-* [Movies_ETL](https://github.com/NataliaVelasquez18/Movies_ETL) - Showcasing the entire data pipeline.
+* [Movies_ETL](https://github.com/NataliaVelasquez18/Movies_ETL) - Showcasing the data pipeline.
 Extracting data from a variety of sources in JSON and CSV formats to clean it and transforme it using Python and finally loading it into a PostgreSQL database using SQLAlchemy and to_SQL methods.

 Tech Stack: Python, PostgreSQL, SQL